carpentries-incubator/good-practices-lesson/episodes/3-documentation.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

 - Depending on the purpose and state of the project documentation needs to meet different criteria.
-- Good README files provide a good landing place for anyone that is new to your project
+- Good README files provide a good landing place for anyone that is new to your project.
 - Comments should describe the why for your code not the what.
 - Writing docstrings can be a good way to write documentation while you type code since it also makes it possible to query that information from outside the code or to auto-generate documentation pages.
+- There are various tools for generating and deploying documentations which translate a set of plain text sources into various output formats.
 ::::::::::::::::::::::::::::::::::::::::::::::::::